 Fabric flowers are a great way to repurpose fabric scraps that may have otherwise gone to waste.
-They are a simple, inexpensive craft and can be used to in many different ways.
+They are a simple, inexpensive craft with many different purposes.
 I created a bunch of scrap fabric flowers for a cute spring wreath.

 This post was originally published on March 14, 2013.
 It was updated April 16, 2021.

-Spring has to be my favorite time of year.
+Spring is my favorite time of year.
 As the weather warms up and winter melts away, I feel like I come alive again.
-I do some of my best crafting in the Spring and Summer.
-My favorite kind of crafts are the ones done on a budget!
-Fabric flowers, created from fabric scraps, make a great addition to lots of Spring crafts and they are super budget friendly.
+I do some of my best craftings in the Spring and Summer.
+My favorite kinds of crafts are budget-friendly and easy!
+Fabric flowers, created from fabric scraps, make a great addition to lots of Spring crafts and they are super budget-friendly.
 I used a bunch of fabric flowers to create a cute little Spring wreath for my front door.

 Fabric flowers are seriously the easiest project ever!
 All it takes is a few fabric scraps and some pins!